Maui Now : Maui Weather Forecast for February 25, 2021

 West Side

-Today: Isolated showers before 11am.
-Mostly sunny, with a high near 81.
-Windy, with an east wind 18 to 25 mph, with gusts as high as 43 mph.
-Chance of precipitation is 20%.
+This Afternoon: Sunny, with a high near 81.
+Breezy, with an east wind 18 to 21 mph, with gusts as high as 34 mph.

 Tonight: Isolated showers after midnight.
 Partly cloudy, with a low around 69.
 Windy, with an east northeast wind 23 to 26 mph, with gusts as high as 38 mph.
 Chance of precipitation is 20%.